 The first time I visited San Francisco was for a Family Trip in 2013 when my brother Nick had a lacrosse tournament in San Francisco for Ohio State University; we decided to make a family trip out of it, and I’m really glad we did.
 In 2015, after Mike and I drove up the coast along the pacific coast highway, we spent two nights in San Francisco.
 I was also here for a client in 2015.
-I will compile my favorite experiences from those trips.
+In 2019, I moved to the San Francisco Bay Area with my husband, so I was able to explore much more of the city and surrounding areas as well.

 The famous Fisherman’s wharf is right on the San Francisco Bay, and it’s traditionally a spot where local fishermen sell their fish on the market.
 We stayed at the Marriott right there in the wharf, which was really nice because it was in walking distance to everything.